min69u/Reforestation/README.md

-## What don't watermelons get married?
-Because they cantaloupe.
+## New atoms frequently lose electrons when they fail to keep an ion them.